Bob O'Leary

-Robert "Bob" O'Leary (January 3, 1951 – December 30, 1993) was an American soccer player who earned one cap with the U.S. national team.
+Robert O'Leary (January 3, 1951 – December 30, 1993) was an American soccer player who earned one cap with the U.S. national team.
 He also spent six seasons in the North American Soccer League and two in the Major Indoor Soccer League.

 High school and college

 O'Leary attended De Andreis High School.
 He then attended Florissant Valley Community College where he was a 1970–1971 junior college All American.^{} He then transferred to St. Louis University where he played on the men's soccer team.
 In 1972, the Billikens won the NCAA championship.

 National team

 O'Leary earned one cap with the U.S. national team in a 1–0 loss to Poland on August 3, 1973.
 He came on at halftime for Emmanuel Georges.

 Professional

 O'Leary signed with the St. Louis Stars in 1974.
 In 1978, the Stars moved to California where it was renamed the California Surf.
 He remained with the Surf until he retired in 1979.
 In the fall of 1979, he signed with the New York Arrows of Major Indoor Soccer League.
 He moved to the St. Louis Steamers for the 1980–1981 season, but played no first-team games.
 He retired at the end of the season.